gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-scene-graph.md

       if (parentWorldMatrix) {
         // a matrix was passed in so do the math and
         // store the result in `this.worldMatrix`.
-        matrixMultiply(this.localMatrix, parentWorldMatrix, this.worldMatrix);
+        m4.multiply(parentWorldMatrix, this.localMatrix, this.worldMatrix);
       } else {
-        // no matrix was passed in so just copy. copyMatrix(this.localMatrix, this.worldMatrix);
+        // no matrix was passed in so just copy. m4.copy(this.localMatrix, this.worldMatrix);
       }

       // now process all the children